Jay9596/devRant_CUI/README.md

      It is a dummy terminal with commands to run the CUI
   ###### Note:
   > It will only accept input after ":/ >", sometimes it can break.
 Please try to keep inputs after ":/ >" until I can fix this.
+  _Always keep the cursor at the end of text input_
   ### Commands
   - **help**
    This command displays the help, very useful for first timers.